BNasmith/PTForsyth/PTFWorkofChrist.md

 response is lying there in the human heart ready it only needs to be touched.
-There is in human nature a battery charged with admira- tion for such things ; you have only to put your knuckle to it and out comes the spark.
+There is in human nature a battery charged with admira- tion for such things; you have only to put your knuckle to it and out comes the spark.
 But when we are dealing with the death of Christ we are in another position.
 Christ's was a